 Strategies Resources Staff Responsible Evaluation All staff members will be trained in the RCISD Suicide Prevention Protocol.
-Campus Budgets Campus Principal and Counselors Training Sign-in Sheets, Training Agendas and Training Survey Reports
+All RCISD will be trained in Youth Mental Health and First Aid.
+(Mental Health Counselor will be housed in the District) Campus Budgets Campus Principal and Counselors Training Sign-in Sheets, Training Agendas and Training Survey Reports By May 2024 Aug June